tholonia/iching_cli/book/v2/markdown/hexagram_37.md

 One afternoon, as the golden hues of dusk began to paint the sky, Maya ventured into the heart of the city.
 There, amidst the market stalls and the symphony of haggling voices, she met a wanderer.
 His eyes held the depth of ancient seas, and his words wove tales of invisible energies that flowed between souls like rivers of light.

 Intrigued, Maya found herself returning each day, drawn into the wanderer's stories of unity and transformation.
-Through his words, she began to see with new eyes—the delicate interplay of closeness and distance that defined human existence.
+Through his words, she began to see with new eyes, the delicate interplay of closeness and distance that defined human existence.

 Empowered by this newfound vision, Maya returned to her studio, her heart brimming with inspiration.
 Her brush danced across the canvas, fueled by an unseen force, translating the essence of human connection into vibrant expressions of color and form.